-- Maintain full-time status as a music major with continued enrollment in music core courses until the degree requirements are met-Applied lessons in principal area, large ensemble, piano studies, theory, sight singing/ear training, and music history. - Maintain a minimum of 2.5 cumulative grade point average in all classes and a minimum of 3.0 average in all music classes.
-(Please note: A maximum of two ensemble grades per semester will be calculated in the music GPA.) - Pass the piano proficiency in its entirety within one semester of completing piano requirements of degree program. - Music majors receiving \$1500 or more per year, will choose a second ensemble of participation.
+- Maintain full-time status as a music major with continued enrollment in music core courses until the degree requirements are met: lessons in applied principal area, large ensemble, piano studies, theory, sight singing/ear training, and music history. - Maintain a minimum of 2.5 cumulative grade point average in all classes unless the particular scholarship awarded requires a higher GPA.
+In that case, the required minimum GPA will be specified in the scholarship award letter. - Pass the piano proficiency in its entirety within one semester of completing piano requirements of degree program. - Music majors will abide by ensemble enrollment criteria specified in the scholarship award letter.
+If no specifications are made, students receiving \$1500 or more per academic year will choose one large ensemble appropriate to their principal applied area AND one other ensemble with approval of their applied instructor.
+Students receiving less than \$1500 per academic year will enroll in one large ensemble appropriate to their principal applied area.